speedment/speedment-doc/pages/datastore.md

 ### Aggregation using the dedicated Speedment AggregatorBuilder
 **Requires Speedment Enterprise 1.1.12 or later.**
-As an example of how to use the API for super-fast off-heap aggregation, consider the following example of an elaborate aggregation.
+As an example of how to use the API for super-fast off-heap aggregation, consider the following example of a rather simple aggregation.

-First we need an `EntityStore<X>` that holds the entities of type `X` over which the aggragation will take place.
+First we need an `EntityStore<X>` that holds the entities of type `X` over which the aggregation will take place.
 The entity store can be retrieved from a holder of the data store component as follows.

 ```java